Chengdu travel guide

 Transfer between terminals: The terminals are within walking distance, however shuttles are available to transfer passengers.

-Getting to the city: There are shuttle buses running to downtown Chengdu, as well as long-distance coaches to other cities in Sichuan Province.
+Getting to the city: There are shuttle buses running to downtown Chengdu, as well as long-distance coaches and trains to other cities in Sichuan Province.

 Car rental: There are no car hire facilities at the airport, however rental cars are available in downtown Chengdu and airport pickup services are available.

-Airport Taxis: Taxis are available outside of Gate 2 of Terminal 1, and Gates 4 and 5 of Terminal 2.
+Airport Taxis: Taxis are available outside of of Terminal 1 and Terminal 2.

-Facilities: Airport services include an information centre, baggage trolleys, a smoking room, ATMs, phone chargers, vending machines, luggage storage and packaging, a lost and found, medical services, a baby-care station, VIP and first class lounges, restaurants and shops, and business services.
+Facilities: Airport services include an information centre, baggage trolleys, a smoking room, ATMs, luggage storage and packaging, a lost and found, medical services, VIP and first class lounges, restaurants and shops, and business services.

 Hiring a car in Chengdu is not advised due to heavy and chaotic traffic, especially at rush hour times.
 Metered taxis are available, though difficult to find in some areas.
 Note that it is necessary to have your destination written in Chinese as most drivers don't speak English.
 There are plenty of public transport options, however, most of which are marked on tourist maps available from the airport, railway station, and souvenir shops.

 Public transport in Chengdu is mostly comprised of an extensive bus network.
-It is worthwhile to buy a transit card, which offers discounts and eliminates the need to carry exact change.
 The other half of Chengdu's public transport is the metro, which connects the North and South Railway Stations.
-Fares are CNY 2-5 depending on distance.
 A second line, running northwest and southeast, has recently been completed.

 Chengdu has a humid subtropical climate, with four distinct seasons: spring is long and warm, summer is short, wet and steamy, autumn is cool and rainy, and winter is cold and foggy.
 Average minimum and maximum temperatures range from 28°F (-2°C) in the winter (December to February) up to 86°F (30°C) at the peak of summer (June to August).
 Chengdu is humid and foggy for most of the year, which reduces sunlight hours and can exaggerate the feel of the temperature.
 The rainy season is in July and August, when occasional storms are experienced.
 The best time to visit Chengdu is in the spring and autumn, including April to June and September to November.